bksuh/habitat_interact/README.md

 ## 🚀 Run the Collector

-Run the main simulation launcher:
+Run the main simulation launcher in the root directory:

 ```bash
 python -m habitat_data_collector.main